Icosahedral twins: Shape and energetics

-There is no general consensus on the exact sizes when there is a transition in which type of particle is lowest in energy, as these vary with material and also the environment such as the gas environment and temperature; the coupling surface stress term and also the surface energies of the facets are can both change significantly.
+There is no general consensus on the exact sizes when there is a transition in which type of particle is lowest in energy, as these vary with material and also the environment such as the gas environment and temperature; the coupling surface stress term and also the surface energies of the facets can both change significantly.
 In addition, as first described by Michael Hoare and P Pal and R. Stephen Berry and analyzed for these particles by Pulickel Ajayan and Laurence Marks as well as discussed by others such as Amanda Barnard, David J. Wales, Kristen Fichthorn and Francesca Baletto and Riccardo Ferrando, at very small sizes there will be a statistical population of different structures so many different ones will exist at the same time.
 In many cases nanoparticles are believed to grow from a very small seed without changing shape, and hence what is found reflects the distribution of coexisting structures.

 For systems where icosahedral and decahedral morphologies are both relatively low in energy, the competition between these structures has implications for structure prediction and for the global thermodynamic and kinetic properties.
 These result from a double funnel energy landscape where the two families of structures are separated by a relatively high energy barrier at the temperature where they are in thermodynamic equilibrium.
 This arises for a cluster of 75 atoms with the Lennard-Jones potential, where the global potential energy minimum is decahedral, and structures based upon incomplete Mackay icosahedra are also low in potential energy, but higher in entropy.
 The free energy barrier between these families is large compared to the available thermal energy at the temperature where they are in equilibrium.
 An example is shown in the figure, with probability in the lower part and energy above with axes of an order parameter $Q_6$ and temperature $T$.
 At low temperature the 75 atom decahedral cluster (Dh) is the global free energy minimum, but as the temperature increases the higher entropy of the competing structures based on incomplete icosahedra (Ic) causes the finite system analogue of a first-order phase transition; at even higher temperatures a liquid-like state is favored.